-The Authority received state contract revenue for the years ended June 30, 2017 and 2016, of approximately \$18,338,000 and \$16,203,000, respectively, for the support of the teaching mission at the Medical Center and for the establishment of rural primary care residency programs throughout Oklahoma.
-In an effort to multiply the appropriated contract dollars, the Authority may send funds to the Oklahoma Health Care Authority or University Hospitals Authority to be matched with the majority of the funds then being paid to OSUMT and a portion paid to the Authority.
+The Authority received state contract revenue for the years ended June 30, 2018 and 2017, of approximately \$12,581,000 and \$18,338,000, respectively, for the support of the teaching mission at the Medical Center and for the establishment of rural primary care residency programs throughout Oklahoma.
+In an effort to multiply the appropriated contract dollars, the Authority may send funds to the Oklahoma Health Care Authority or University Hospitals Authority to be matched, with the majority of the funds being paid to OSUMT and a portion being paid to the Authority.